Ulrich Hosius

-Ulrich Hosius (Ulrich Hosse; Ulrichas Hozijus; Ulryk Hozjusz; c.
-1455–1535 in Vilnius) was a noble of German descent from the Grand Duchy of Lithuania.
+Ulrich Hosius (Ulrich Hosse; Ulryk Hozjusz; c.
+1455–1535 in Vilnius) was a Polish-Lithuanian townsman of German descent, horodniczy of Vilnius.
 He is known for supervising several large construction projects in Vilnius.
 His son Stanislaus Hosius rose to the ranks of a Catholic bishop, cardinal and Papal legate.

 Biography

 Royal mint

 Hosius was born in Pforzheim.
 His brother served at the court of the Margraviate of Baden.
-Hosius married a widow from Kraków in 1500 and became city's resident in 1503.
-Together with two relatives, he supplied silver to the royal mint.
-In 1504, they moved to Lithuania where they were offered rent of Vilnius Mint and a customs post in Kaunas.
+Hosius married in Kraków Anna, a widow of Kraków merchant Erhard Slacker in 1500.
+He became citizen of Kraków in 1503.
+Together with his relatives by marriage, Henryk Slacker and Henryk Karłowicz, he supplied silver to the mint.
+He purchased two houses in Kraków.
+In 1504, together with his business partners, he left for Lithuania, where he became the customs collector in Kaunas and soon afterwards took over the management of the Vilnius Mint.
 Hosius directed Vilnius Mint, but it was closed by the Grand Duke Sigismund I the Old in 1506.
 Due to protests by Lithuanian nobles, the mint was reopened in 1508.
 He continued to direct the mint until its closure in 1529.
 This work allowed Hosius to accumulate a large personal fortune and he build his residence on the present-day Vokiečių Street.